-Our fish are shipped on Friday so that they should arrive at your location on Monday unless Friday or Monday falls on a holiday.
+Our fish are shipped on Monday so that they should arrive at your location on Wednesday or Thursday unless Monday falls on a holiday.

 Home Of The Pure N Class Snakeskin Orchid Endler

 Why Shop at OrchidEndlers.com?

 Pure N Class Endlers (Poecilia wingei), Hybrid Endlers and Other Endlers for Sale

 While each of these Endler strains may look entirely different they are actually all pure N Class Orchid Endlers having all come from our original pure N Class Orchid Endler stock

 This was the first Endler strain we started raising.
 We chose this strain because we felt it was one of most beautiful Endler strains available at the time.